TheGupta2012/TheGupta2012/README.md

 # Hello there
 - Welcome to my virtual space 😄
 - I'm a software engineer who's interested in learning more about Distributed Computing, Quantum Computing, and Quantum Compilation.
 I've studied computer science and engineering from Netaji Subhash University of Technology, Delhi, India
-- Besides tech, my interests and likings range from <font size = 5>*playing the piano to reading anything I can get my hands on!*</font>
+- Besides tech, my interests and likings range from playing the piano (a lot of Ludovico Einaudi) to reading anything I can get my hands on (but a lot of biographies)!

 ### Work Experience
 - I'm currently working as a Quantum Software Engineer for [qBraid](https://www.qbraid.com/), developing their [qbraid-sdk](https://github.com/qBraid/qBraid/pulls?q=is%3Apr+author%3ATheGupta2012+is%3Aclosed), [pyqasm](https://github.com/qBraid/pyqasm) and [qbraid-qir](https://github.com/qBraid/qbraid-qir/pull/54) packages.
 I also work in managing their deployment stack and the backend APIs.